Making Your First Illustration in Clip Studio Paint

 When you finish sketching, change the layer settings so you can more easily draw the clean lines.

-① Change the line color to blue on the “sketch” layer.
+(1) Change the line color to blue on the “Draft” layer.

-If you click the Layer color button on the Layer property palette, the color of the sketch will turn blue.
+If you tap on the Change layer color button on the Layer palette, the color of the sketch will turn from black to blue.

 By lowering the sketch opacity, it will be easier to see the clean line art.